Cwanyo/VirtualCafe/README.md

 # Virtual Cafe

-This application is a part of the Senior Project I (CS3200) that created by Assumption University students.
+This application is a part of Senior Project I (CS3200) that created by Assumption University students.

 Link to our [Slide](Docs/slide.pdf)